b9Joker108/b9pentmux108/README.md

 ## Database
 Since forking this repository, I have been actively acquiring Python to realise a knowledge graph for another project.
-Thatbhas been progressing, but is a mighty task with many moving parts, and individual learning learning requirements.
+That has been progressing, but it is a mighty task with many moving parts and individual learning requirements.
 Upon first forking this repository, and git cloning it locally, I have been actively interrogating the codebase and reverse-engineering its workings, to understand how it effectively works together.
 Further to this, the first real initiative was to excavate the .db file, and determine how best to work with it.
 I learnt that the .db file was actually interrogable in Termux